rfitak/American_Shad_Genome/read-cleaning2.md

 ## Step 1:  Separate the MP reads into MP and PE reads
-Here the new software [NxTrim v0.4.3-6eb8d5e](https://github.com/sequencing/NxTrim) was used to separate the MP reads.
+Here the software [NxTrim v0.4.3-6eb8d5e](https://github.com/sequencing/NxTrim) was used to separate the MP reads.
 NxTrim removes the Nextera Mate Pair junction adapters and categorizes reads according to the orientation implied by the adapter location.
 The publication can be found here:
 O’Connell J, Schulz-Trieglaff O, Carlson E, Hims MH, Gormley NA, Cox AJ.
 (2015) NxTrim: optimized trimming of Illumina mate pair reads. _Bioinformatics_ 31(12):2035–2037. https://doi.org/10.1093/bioinformatics/btv057

 _Installation:_